munificent/game-programming-patterns/book/command.markdown

 Assuming `hero` is a reference to the player's character, this correctly drives him based on the user's input, so we're back to the same behavior we had in the first example.
 But adding a layer of indirection between the command and the actor that performs it has given us a neat little ability: we could let the player control any actor in the game now by just changing the actor we execute the commands on.

 In practice, that's not a common feature.
 But there is a similar use case that *does* pop up frequently.
 So far, we've only considered the player-driven character, but what about all of the other actors in the world?
 Those are driven by the game's AI.
-We can use this same command pattern as the interface between the AI engine and the actors: the AI code just chooses and returns `Command` objects.
+We can use this same command pattern as the interface between the AI engine and the actors: the AI code just emits `Command` objects.

-The decoupling here between the AI code that selects commands, and the actor code that performs them gives us a lot of flexibility.
+The decoupling here between the AI that selects commands, and the actor code that performs them gives us a lot of flexibility.
 We can use different AI modules for different actors.
 Or we can mix and match AI for different kinds of behavior.
 Want a more aggressive opponent?
 Just plug-in a more aggressive AI to generate commands for it.
 In fact, we can even bolt AI onto the *player's* character, which can be useful for things like demo mode where the game needs to run on auto-pilot.

+By making the commands that control an actor first class objects, we've removed the tight coupling of a direct method call.
+Instead, think of it as a queue or stream of commands.

 <span name="stream"></span>